pprados/cookiecutter-datascience/{{ cookiecutter.project_slug }}/README.md

     │   └── figures           <- Generated graphics and figures to be used in reporting │
-    ├── setup.py              <- makes project pip installable (pip install -e .[tests]) │                            so src can be imported and dependencies installed ├── {{cookiecutter.repo_name}}                <- Source code for use in this project │   ├── __init__.py       <- Makes src a Python module │   ├── build_dataset.py  <- Scripts to download or generate data
+    ├── setup.py              <- makes project pip installable (pip install -e .[tests]) │                            so sources can be imported and dependencies installed ├── {{cookiecutter.repo_name}}                <- Source code for use in this project │   ├── __init__.py       <- Makes src a Python module │   ├── build_dataset.py  <- Scripts to download or generate data